docusign/code-examples-php/README.md

 ### Prerequisites

-**Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, skip items 1 and 2 below as they're automatically created for you.**
+**Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, skip steps 1 and 2 below as they're automatically created for you.**

 1. A DocuSign Developer account (email and password) on [demo.docusign.net](https://demo.docusign.net).
    **Create a [free account](https://go.docusign.com/sandbox/productshot/?elqCampaignId=16532)**.